downfromthetrees/the_magic_eye/README.md

 MAGIC_EYE_BOT will let you know if your updates are sucessful.
 If you're having trouble with it you can use [this JSON validator](https://jsonformatter.curiousconcept.com/) for help.

-### Remove reposts
+### Tolerance

     "similarityTolerance": 6,

 The tolerance to image differences.
 Low number = match more exact images.

 * Set to 0 to only match exact as possible images
-*  Default is 6, if you're a subreddit that deals with similar memes/tweets, try 3 and see how you go
+*  Default is 6, if you're a subreddit that sees any issue with similar memes/tweets, experiment with smaller numbers.

 ### Remove reposts